jonathanlocke/jonathanlocke.github.io/index.md

         }
     }

-Now, we have centralized, encapsulated logic that supports all four of our conversion use cases and is easily discovered with IDE autocompletion.
+Now, we have centralized, encapsulated logic in the *Alien* class that supports all four of our conversion use cases and is easily discovered with IDE autocompletion:

     alien.toPureEnergy()
+    alien.fromPureEnergy(PureEnergy)
     energy.toAlien()
     PureEnergy.fromAlien(Alien)
-    Alien.fromPureEnergy(PureEnergy)

-We did this by simply adding two *@MirrorMethod* annotations.
+With this idea we get all four methods just by adding two *@MirrorMethod* annotations.

 Questions?
 Comments?
 Tweet yours to @OpenKivaKit.